 Intermediate / Advanced divisions

-Amended April 2019 and effective immediately: There is a separate Intermediate Tour – scored exactly the same as the main Tour, but participants will need to be eligible for Intermediate flight entry and play a minimum of two tour events, including at least one of the five Intermediate tour events (London, UK Open, Ealing Intermediates, North West Intermediates, Bristol).
+There is a separate Intermediate Tour – scored exactly the same as the main Tour, but participants will need to be eligible for Intermediate flight entry and play a minimum of two tour events, including at least one of the five Intermediate tour events (London, UK Open, Ealing Intermediates, North West Intermediates, Bristol).
 These events are scored on the basis of 32 entrants, not 64 as in the main Tour.

 What doesn’t count

 Points are awarded for the main tournament at each event.
 They are not awarded for side events such as jackpots, SpeedGammon or minor consolations.
 They are also not awarded for Beginners.

-Points are awarded to all participants in the Main tournament who are UKBGF members at the close of registration.
+Points are awarded to all participants in the relevant tournament who are UKBGF members at the close of registration.
 Points will not be awarded restrospectively to participants who subsequently join, or renew a lapsed membership.